 Additionally, it costs 150% of someone’s salary to replace them, so there are also financial incentives for helping someone settle comfortably back into the workplace.
 Making sure an employee feels supported during this time is one of the best ways you can retain talent across your team.

 Here are four tips for welcoming a team member back to work after a parental, medical, caregiver, or compassionate leave.

-Whether or not you’ve taken a leave yourself, you need to put yourself in the shoes of the leave-taker, trying to imagine the stress someone might feel before returning to work.
+Whether or not you’ve taken a leave yourself, you need to put yourself in the shoes of the leave-taker, trying to imagine the stress they might feel before returning to work.
 Weeks or months of work have happened, including new hires, new projects, and maybe even new company goals or initiatives.
 Someone returning from a leave will likely have a ton of questions, and maybe even anxiety around the uncertainty.

 First, understand your company policies (review your employee handbook or set up a meeting with HR).
 Some companies may outline specific expectations for employees returning to work from a leave, or even have a return-to-work transition program.
 Affirm, for example, provides both birth and non-birth parents a 4-week ramp back program at full base pay.
 If someone is only coming in a few days a week for that first month, you’ll want to take that into consideration when building their 30-60-90 day plan (more on that later).